The Paleo Diet: Good Or Bad For Bone Health? - Save Our Bones

 The Paleo diet is named after the Paleolithic era, which ran from 2.5 million to 10,000 years ago, and predates the development of agriculture.
 For those millennia, humans survived through hunting and gathering.

-Proponents of the diet claim that the human body didn't evolve the ability to properly digest and use foods that require farming, milling, and other processes that developed later in human history.
-Although we don't have complete knowledge about these early humans, they contend that modern diseases arose because of humanity's changing diet.
+Proponents of the diet claim that the human body didn’t evolve the ability to properly digest and use foods that require farming, milling, and other processes that developed later in human history.
+This idea is called the discordance hypothesis.
+Although we don’t have complete knowledge about these early humans, the hypothesis suggests that modern diseases arose because of humanity’s changing diet.

 Synopsis